History of the Technion – Israel Institute of Technology: Overview

 New means of communication with big printing presses opened new possibilities for early Zionists.

-The extent to which technology determines history and the creation and destiny of nations is a question of historical scholarship, with the Technion – Israel Institute of Technology cited as a striking example.
-Initiated with the help of increasing Jewish unity made possible by the new communication technologies of the Second Industrial Revolution, the Technion was born 36 years before Israel declared independence.
-In that time it educated the engineers and brought the expertise to literally lay the infrastructure for a modern state.
+Initiated with the help of increasing Jewish unity made possible by the new communication technologies of the Second Industrial Revolution, the Technion – Israel Institute of Technology educated the engineers and brought the expertise to lay the infrastructure for the modern Israeli state.
 This included the fundamental infrastructure of electricity, water supplies and roads.

-Throughout the century – since the laying of the first cornerstone in 1912 – Technion has had a historic task in anticipating future needs in order to ensure the survival and growth of the State of Israel.
 According to a leading British journalist, the Technion story is exemplary for other groups caught in the seemingly impossible task of creating an independent nation: "For more than two decades before the state was created, Technion (Israel Institute of Technology) helped to lay the foundations of the modern state of Israel.
 The identity of the country as a player in the field of science and technology can be traced to the vision of Technion."

 Technion would grow rapidly, becoming a global pioneer in biotechnology, satellite research, computer science, nanotechnology and energy.
 In 2004, Technion professors won Israel's first Nobel Prizes in science.
 In 2011, Distinguished Prof. Dan Shechtman became Technion's third Nobel Laureate in Chemistry, for his discovery of quasicrystals, or Shechtmanite.
-As it celebrates its cornerstone centennial in 2012, Technion City is a thriving world center of research and teaching, with 12,850 students and 80 graduate programs.
+It celebrated its cornerstone centennial in 2012 with 12,850 students and 80 graduate programs.
 In 2011, Technion partnered with Cornell University to submit a winning proposal to New York City to set up the Technion Cornell Institute of Innovation (TCII) on Roosevelt Island.